andrewbayles/TriviaGame/readme.md

 Old-School Gamer Trivia is a simple, timed quiz in which the player guesses the correct answers to a series of gaming-related questions.
 The results of their answers are tallied and presented at the end of each game.

+This app is deployed on GitHub at https://andrewbayles.github.io/TriviaGame/

 ### A Few Things To Remember: